 26. Designation of Lead Agency.
 If the COUNTY elects to designate a Lead Agency to perform in its place under this Agreement, it hereby designates the following entity as its PROGRAM Lead Agency:

 Federal Identification Number:

 Lead Agency Name:

 Address:

 City:

 State:

-Zip Code: -
+Zip Code:

 Telephone Number (with Area Code):

 Fax Number:

-Program Coordinator: -

-E-Mail Address of Program Coordinator: -

 COUNTY Agreement with LEAD AGENCY.

 27. Federal Regulatory Compliance.